flovan/stilt/README.md

 **`Stilt.setMinimumWidth([value])`**

-In the age of responsive websites, breakpoints dictate wether or not 2 boxes appear besides or below one another.
+In the age of responsive websites, breakpoints dictate whether or not 2 boxes appear besides or below one another.
 This function allows you to set the global minimum width at which synchronising is triggered.

 ## TODO